ray-project/ray/doc/source/data/key-concepts.rst

 There are three types of datasets:

-* :term:`Simple datasets <Simple Dataset>` -- Datasets that represents a collection of Python objects
+* :term:`Simple datasets <Simple Dataset>` -- Datasets that represent a collection of Python objects
 * :term:`Tabular datasets <Tabular Dataset>` -- Datasets that represents columnar data
 * :term:`Tensor datasets <Tensor Dataset>` -- Datasets that represents a collection of ndarrays